stac-extensions/perspective-imagery/README.md

 - **Extension [Maturity Classification](https://github.com/radiantearth/stac-spec/tree/master/extensions/README.md#extension-maturity):** Proposal
 - **Owner**: @asgerpetersen

-This document explains the Persepctive Imagery to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.
+This document explains the Perspective Imagery extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.

-This is the place to add a short introduction.
+The extension aims to support a broad spectrum of perspective imagery use cases:
+- photos taken with commodity cameras (SLR, mobile phone etc) or photogrammetric cameras
+- photos without georeference other than an aproximate footprint, georeferenced manually with a single point and possibly a direction, by EXIF GPS, GPS/INS or even aerotriangulation

+The extension supports referencing camera intrinsics instead of embedding it in every Item.

 - Examples:
   - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item